Limassol, Cyprus. Where Will Your Love Story Find You?

 I can definitely redefine a second, though.
 It is precisely as long as it took me to fall.
 Desperately!
 Or the instant a massive atomic detonation of hormones in my brains released lava of serotonin.
 That, in its turn, rendered me so stupid as to believe he was the god Adonis staring at me in the darn narrow aisle of the bus!
 Estoy perdida!

 My solid defence wall is shattered.
-I knew immediately that it would cost me a lot to walk out of this messy pile of shards and see the light of day again, but I could not help it!
+I knew right away that it would cost me a lot to walk out of this messy pile of shards and see the light of day again, but I could not help it!

 The soul floats when one is in love.
 I feel like I’m drowning!